mei-li/github-workshop/README.md

 Open a terminal and run the following git command:

 ```
-git clone "url you just copied"
+git clone <url you just copied>
 ```
-where "url you just copied" (without the quote marks) is the url to this repository (your fork of this project).
+where "url you just copied" (without the < > signs) is the url to this repository.
 See the previous steps to obtain the url.

 <img align="right" width="300" src="assets/copy-to-clipboard.png" alt="copy URL to clipboard" />